sovrin-foundation/protocol/README.md

 A person may selectively copy credentials to different agents, effectively limiting which credentials are provable from which agents.

 For more details about how these dimensions work together, see [How DIDs, Keys, Credentials, and Agents Work Together in Sovrin](https://docs.google.com/document/d/1hnQPEdfmAG-DnXGrDXowjc5J571pK7Ub4bWkUlzrH1Y).
+## General Requirements

+In order to achieve the conceptual model, we need the following:

+1. A Secure and private way to connect to and communicate with peers
+1. A privacy-respecting ability to prove things about oneself and assert things about others
+1. Control all her things (e.g., agent provisioning, authorization, revocation)
+1. Privacy respecting value transfer that is compliant with regulation
+1. Semantic Interop (intra-ecosystem)

+### Secure peer-to-peer communications

+**TODO: introduce these concepts**
+*   DID specification
+*   Janus Protocol
+*   Public Registry for DIDs, public keys, endpoints
+*   Microledgers

+### Privacy-respecting issuing and proving

+**TODO: introduce these concepts**
+*   Privacy-respecting attribute exchange protocol
+*   Public Registry for Issuer public keys and Signature types
+*   Public Registry for Credential Revocation

+### Control

+**TODO: introduce these concepts**
+*   (e.g., agent provisioning, authorization, revocation) (**3DIM**)
+*   Decentralized Key Management protocol
+*   Public Registry for Agent Authorization Policy

+### Privacy-respecting value transfer

+**TODO: introduce these concepts**
+*   Public Ledger for payments

+### Semantic interoperability

+**TODO: introduce these concepts**
+*   Public Registry for Schema

+**TODO: Must work for individuals and institutions alike.**

+**TODO: Using Sovrin as the Public Registry and the Public Ledger.**

 ##Key components of the Sovrin Protocol include: